FlanaganSe/formik-state-inspector/README.md

 - **Multi-form support** - inspect all Formik instances on a page
 - **Complete state view** - values, errors, touched fields, and status flags
 - **One-click JSON copy** for any state object
+- **Instant search/filter** - show only matching fields (with parents) across values, errors, and touched
 - **Badge counter** showing detected forms
 - **100% private** - no network requests, all data stays local